rngtng/NabaztagInjector/README.md

 Yes, it's possible to write your own custom bootcode which allows to get rid of most of the constraints.
 Pls check my blogpost on that.

 ### Supported OS
-Software developed on Mac OS X. In theory is should compile on Linux & Win smoothly.
+Software developed on Mac OS X Lion, Arduino 1.0.
+In theory is should compile on Linux & Win smoothly too.
 Please confirm.

 ### RFID Connector
-Tests showed that there was actually no need to turn off the RFID reader chip while Arduino was sending.
-It was fully working by connecting just both _VCC_.
+Tests showed that there was no need to turn off the RFID reader chip while Arduino was sending.
+It was fully working by connecting RFIDs _GND_ and _VCC_ to Arudino pins.
 Actually it felt even more stable.

 ## Contributors